 In the 2021-2022 school year 194 educators in SD27 were supported to complete training in Everyday Anxiety Strategies for Educators (EASE).
 They engaged in a three-hour online course about understanding and managing everyday anxiety at school.
 These educators have access to Ministry-approved curriculum and materials for teaching students.
 The EASE curriculum is now delivered K-12 across the school district to benefit all students and the adults who teach it.
 Common research-based approaches, and common language within schools and between schools, will increase the effectiveness of this learning.
 Some staff did the training individually while many staffs gathered (often over dinner) to learn together.
 This is an example of a systems approach to enhancing instructional capacity.

-Teen Mental Health Literacy for PSO Teachers
+Teen Mental Health Literacy

 13 teachers at Peter Skene Ogden Secondary School completed the Teen Mental Health Literacy MOOC (Massive Open Online Course) through UBC.
 These teachers learned how to apply the classroom ready, web-based, modular mental health curriculum resource (the Guide) as well as upgrade their own mental health literacy.
 These educators can now use the resource designed to be delivered by regular classroom teachers to successfully address mental health related curriculum outcomes to students aged 12 to 19.
 The professional learning was very well-received.
 Feedback from participants: “Some of the best pro-d that I've ever done.
 Very interesting and informative“ and “Very educational and supportive to my mental health practices.”